Kalchini Assembly constituency

 Kalchini Assembly constituency is an assembly constituency in Alipurduar district in the Indian state of West Bengal.
 It is reserved for scheduled tribes.

 Overview

 As per orders of the Delimitation Commission, No. 11 Kalchini Assembly constituency (ST) covers Kalchini community development block and Majherdabri gram panchayat of Alipurduar II community development block.

-Kalchini Assembly constituency is part of No. 2 Alipurduars (Lok Sabha constituency) (ST).
+Kalchini Assembly constituency is part of No. 2 Alipurduars Lok Sabha constituency.